john-cd/rust_howto/src/tools/cargo.md

 ## Templates

-[Cargo Generate][cargo-generate-github]⮳ is a developer tool to help you get up and running quickly with a new Rust project by leveraging a pre-existing git repository as a template.
+[Cargo Generate][cargo-generate-crate]⮳ is a developer tool to help you get up and running quickly with a new Rust project by leveraging a pre-existing git repository as a template.

 {{#include ../refs/link-refs.md}}